-One of the hardest things I had to come to terms with was the fact that my parents raised me in a cult; that I was a member of a cult; that I attended a college operated by a cult; that I married a girl who was also a member of a cult; that I spent thirty years evangelizing for a cult and pastoring its churches.
+One of the hardest things I had to come to terms with was the fact that my parents raised me in a cult; that I was a member of a cult; that I attended a college operated by a cult; that I married a girl who was also a member of a cult; that I spent twenty-five years evangelizing for a cult and pastoring its churches.
 Worse yet, as devoted cult members, my wife and I raised our six children in the way of the cult, in the truth of the cult, and in the life of the cult.
-Most religions, to some degree or the other, are cults.
-The dictionary describes the word cult several ways:
+All religions, to some degree or the other, are cults.
+The dictionary describes the word “cult” several ways:

 - A system of religious beliefs and rituals

 - A religion or sect that is generally considered to be unorthodox, extreme, or false [who determines what is unorthodox, extreme, or false?]

 - Followers of an unorthodox, extremist, or false religion or sect who often live outside of conventional society under the direction of a charismatic leader